Repaying Student Loans

 UNDERSTANDING LOAN REPAYMENT

-How much will I need to pay?
-Your payment, which is usually made on a monthly basis, depends on four things:
+How much will your payment be?
+Typically made on a monthly basis, your payment hinges on four key factors:

 WHAT IS A GRACE PERIOD ?